The Problem With Broken Endoscopes And How To Avoid Them

 Read the full article here: Avoiding the Broken Endoscope Blues

 In order to reduce downtime with your endoscopes, you must first have access to data about your endoscope repair history and who is handling and damaging your scopes.
-Systems such as iRIScope from Mobile Aspects track all transactions in the endoscope usage lifecycle including all incidences of repair.
+Endoscope tracking systems such as iRIScope from Mobile Aspects track all transactions in the endoscope usage lifecycle including all incidences of repair.
 With this data, you can closely examine the causes of all of your endoscope repairs and trace back damages to individuals within the organization.
 You will be able to identify techs and physicians who need to be re-trained on how to properly handle scopes in a way that minimizes damage to delicate parts like the distal tip or the channels.
 You will even be able to use the data to understand which scopes are being used most often and those that are being underutilized.
 With this data, you can plan to balance the load on each of your scopes so that the same few scopes aren’t being used over and over again, reducing the need for costly repairs.
 Having access to the data and using it reduce the incidence of endoscope repairs can mean a much more efficient and profitable practice and happier patients.